Self Employed Remortgages

 Tracy Boyle - Google Business Review

-Can I get a self-employed remortgage with bad credit?
+Can I remortgage with bad credit?

-Yes, many lenders are willing to consider poor credit.
-High street banks and building societies tend to be more cautious than specialist lenders and often only lend to applicant's with mild adverse, such as low value defaults and CCJs.
+High street banks and building societies tend to be more cautious than specialist lenders and often only lend to a self-employed applicant with mild adverse, such as low value defaults and CCJs.

-Getting a self employed remortgage quote
+Getting a remortgage quote

 About the author

-Graham Cox is the founder of Self Employed Mortgage Hub, the trading name of Hub FS Limited.
-Based just north of Bristol, SEMH is an independent, whole of market broker and a true specialist in self employed mortgages, helping business owners across the UK find great mortgage deals.
+Based just north of Bristol, SEMH is an independent, whole of market broker and a true specialist in self employed mortgages, helping business owners across the UK get great mortgage and protection deals.

-Graham's market commentary and analyis is regularly quoted in the national press and media, including The Guardian, Telegraph, Financial Times, and BBC Bristol.
+Graham's market commentary and analyis is regularly quoted in the national press and media, including The Guardian, Telegraph, FT Adviser, and BBC Radio Bristol.